What is HPV?

 Who can have the vaccine?

-The HPV vaccine is offered to girls in Year 8 and 9.
-The vaccine consists of two doses.
+The HPV vaccine consists of two doses.
 The first dose is given in Year 8 with the second does being caught up in Year 9.
-It is important for girls to receive both doses of their HPV vaccine in order to be fully protected.
+It is important for teenagers to receive both doses of their HPV vaccine in order to be fully protected.
 It should be noted that from the age of 13, it is legal for children to self-consent to this vaccination if deemed competent.

-The vaccine is given at such a young age because it works best before coming into contact with any HPV virus (i.e. before becoming sexually active).
+The vaccine is given at such a young age because it works best before the young person comes into contact with any HPV virus (i.e. before becoming sexually active).
 If the first dose is given before the age of 15, only two doses are needed as the vaccine works more effectively.
-Once a girl has turned 15, three doses are needed as they are less effective with age.
+Once a teenager has turned 15, three doses are needed as the vaccine is less effective with age.